 - Increased vibrancy: Dead skin cells can make the tattoo ink look dull.
 Shaving can, therefore, improve the overall look of your tattoo

 - Less distortion: Depending on the thickness and color of your hair, as well as the tattoo’s style, hair can alter what a tattoo looks like.
 Hair in an awkward location could look like it’s part of the tattoo, even if not intended.

-Shaving over a tattoo will damage it if you don’t wait till the end of the recovery process.
-If you wait for the ink to heal properly, shaving over your tattoo can make it look great.
+Shaving over a tattoo will potentially damage it if you don’t wait until the end of the recovery process.
+If you wait for the skin to heal properly, shaving over your tattoo can make it look great.
 Don’t forget to use a pre-shave cream and a fresh blade during the shaving process, and use a moisturizer afterward.